 Access control

-- Open the app card in Settings > Published Apps.
+For invite-only apps, manage access by email:- Open the app card in Settings > Published Apps.

 - Add email addresses of users you want to grant access.